kswaldemar/rewind-viewer/README.md

 cmake ..
 cmake --build . --config Release
 ```
-*Note*: You need compiler with c++14 support.

-**Note**: Folder `resources` should be located together with executable.
+*Note*: Compiler with c++14 support needed.
+That means Visual Studio 2015 or higher on Windows.

+**Note**: Viewer should be launched from same folder, where `resources` is located.
-So you need manualy copy `resources` to build folder, or
-copy executable to project root directory.
+So you need to manualy copy `resources` to build folder, or copy executable to project root directory.

 ## Strategy integration
 You need special client to be able send messages in viewer.
 See [example C++ client](https://github.com/kswaldemar/rewind-viewer/blob/master/clients/c%2B%2B/RewindClient.h) for information about json based message